frederic-perez/AmE-dictionary/data/dictionary.md

 __crop-duster__ _n_ :camera: _The crop-duster attack in North by Northwest._
 __crosbar__ _n_ _soccer_
 __cross oneself__ _v_ Make the sign of the cross; in the Catholic religion. :es: santiguarse
+__cross talk__ _n_ :two: Interference heard on a telephone or radio because of unintentional coupling to another communication channel.
 __cross-compiler__ _n_
 __cross-country<sup>1</sup>__ _adj_ :two::hammer:
 __cross-country<sup>2</sup>__ _n_